8n8/bigwebthing/README.md

 			1 byte: 0
 			32 bytes: recipient ID
 			72 bytes: message
-			1 byte: 0 for final message, 1 for more
 		download KK1 new messages to me
 			1 byte: 1
 		download KK2 messages to me